How to Dominate your Next Draft

 - Is there an election or big event coming up?

 The world cares about elections — You should too!
-The United Kingdom will get mentioned more if a royal baby is born, South Sudan became the newest country in the world recent, and the Super Bowl this year is in Texas.
-It helps to know
+In addition, the United Kingdom will get mentioned more if a royal baby is born and Minnesota will score more points when the Super Bowl happens there.
+It helps to know where elections are happening and what events are coming up!

 - Where will the President be and why?